A tutorial to higher rankings for WordPress sites

 8.3.
 Build a mailing list

-In addition to using social media to promote your blog, it is often a good idea to invest in a digital newsletter.
-Let people sign up for it and send out emails with your latest blog posts and some other fun facts.
+In addition to using social media to promote your blog, it’s often a good idea to invest in a digital newsletter.
+Let people sign up for it and send out emails with your latest blog posts and other fun facts.

-Make sure that you offer a subscribe field beneath your posts and on other visible places on your website.
+Ensure that you offer a subscribe field beneath your posts and on other visible places on your website.
 Make sure that your newsletter is mobile-friendly.
 But, most of all, make sure your newsletter is truly something special!
-We use MailChimp for our newsletter, which is free up until 2,000 subscribers.

 8.4.
 Amplify your content